grafana/loki/docs/sources/installation/helm/monitor-and-alert/with-grafana-cloud.md

                   key: password
     ```

-1. Install the "Self-hosted Grafana Loki" intregation by going to your hosted Grafana instance, clicking the lightning bold icon labeled "Integrations and Connections", then search for and install the "Self-hosted Grafana Loki" integration.
+1. Install the "Self-hosted Grafana Loki" integration by going to your hosted Grafana instance, clicking the lightning bold icon labeled "Integrations and Connections", then search for and install the "Self-hosted Grafana Loki" integration.

 1. Once the "Self-hosted Grafana Loki" integration is installed, you should be able to clik the `View Dashboards` button to see the installed dashbards.